 \textbf{1.
 Random Generation:} The user prompts the LLM to generate random paragraphs of text.

 \textbf{2.
-Leveraging Common Words.} The LLM is prompted to generate paragraphs containing the most frequently occurring words, taken from a dataset of top 10,000 English words~\cite{Google10KEnglish}.
-This is based on the insight that there is a high chance of phrases in the datastore containing these words.
+Leveraging Common Words.} The LLM is prompted to generate paragraphs containing the most frequently occurring words, drawn from a dataset of the 10,000 most common English words~\citep{Google10KEnglish}.
+This exploits the high likelihood that phrases in the datastore contain these words.

 \textbf{3.
-Reusing Leaked Sequences.} The LLM is prompted to generate paragraphs that extend phrases leaked out so far, as shown in \cref{fig:rest_leakage}.
+Reusing Leaked Sequences.} The LLM is iteratively prompted to generate text extending phrases already leaked out, as shown in \cref{fig:rest_leakage}.
 This approach is based on the insight that the sequence that is already leaked out may be a part of a longer phrase in the datastore.
-Therefore, with such iterative prompting, additional tokens from the phrase can be leaked out in a focused manner, leading to more unique tokens being leaked with a similar number of queries.